June 29

 Logo-JABF-2021

-The call for applications is CLOSED
+The call for applications is closed.

-The report of the event can be downloaded HERE.
+The event report can be downloaded here.

-Official website available HERE.
+Official website available here.

-Press release of the African Development Bank available HERE.
+Press release of the African Development Bank available here.

 * SMEs are companies meeting the standard European Commission criteria for an SME.

-• Access to the event's webinars from 29 June to 8 July 2021 (in English);
+• Access to the event's webinars from 29 June to 8 July 2021;

-• Debriefing after the event (questionnaire and eventual online meeting);
+• Debriefing after the event (questionnaire);

 • Promote EU SMEs already active in Africa to increase visibility toward an audience of Japanese companies interested in doing business in Africa and looking for partners in the continent.